-Personal leaves of absence may be granted without pay on a case-by-case basis but generally will require the employee to have completed one year of service before it will be granted.
+Personal leaves of absence may be granted without pay on a case-by-case basis, but generally will require the employee to have completed one year of service before it will be granted.
 This type of leave ordinarily may be granted for up to six months but in some cases an extension may be granted for an additional six months or a total of one year.
-Personal leaves may be requested for reasons other than those covered by other University leave policies and must be approved by the Chair, Dean and Associate Provost before being submitted to HR.
+Personal leaves may be requested for reasons other than those covered by other University leave policies and must be approved by the employee's supervisor prior to being submitted to HR.